ajs-voices/once-upon-a-dream/scenes/029-zion-christmas.md

 "No.  Not bad at all.
 That's part of the problem."
 I sighed.
 "Saw pretty boy last night at the gala.
 He was tending bar.
 I guess I shouldn't be surprised to find him working.
 More surprised I hadn't run into him like that before.
 We use Fiore for everything.
 I had a perfectly good date, who I took home because she was drunk.
 And I went back for him."

-Max raised his eyebrow and smirked but he didn't say anything.
+Finn raised his eyebrow and smirked but he didn't say anything.
 "Fine."
 I groaned.
 "I brought him home."
 I scrubbed my fingers through my hair and collapsed back into my chair.
-"Fuck, Max.
+"Fuck, Finn.
 I brought him home.
 He cooked for me and I walked him home and met his parents."

 I rushed forward and leaned in to be descrete but it came out more of a shout than a whisper.
-"Get this, one of his father's is Dorian Vega.
+"Get this, one of his father's is Daniel Vega.
 And he wasn't pleased to see Angel with me."
 I smirked.
 "I'm sure the hickey's all over his neck didn't help matters."
 I collapsed against the chair again.
 "All joking aside, I'm fucked."

 "As in Hudson, Kennedy and Vega?
 That Vega?"
-Max asked.
+Finn asked.
 "I thought he was with some hot Spanish chick."

 I shrugged.
 "Who the fuck knows?
 He was sitting in a robe on the couch reading the paper and Chef Marco waltzes into Angel's bedroom to introduce himself and scold Angel in a round about sort of way."

 "He lives at home?"
-Max smirked.
+Finn smirked.

 "Like I said I'm fucked!"

-Max stood up and pulled me up by the elbow and dragged me back downstairs.
+Finn stood up and pulled me up by the elbow and dragged me back downstairs.
 "I'd say it calls for a night of drunken daubachery but I know that's not your style.
 But let's have that drink anyway."

 "I have nothing against drunken daubachery as long as it's fully conscenting."
 I smirked.